Where Brisbane Chefs Eat Fish’n’Chips

 “I have simple tastes when it comes to fish’n’chips,” McGivern says.
 “I just want stuff that reminds me of when I was younger.”

-He finds One Fish Two Fish hits the spot in Brisbane, but recommends a trip down the M1 to visit Peter’s Fish Market in Main Beach.
+He loved the now closed One Fish Two Fish in Brisbane, but recommends a trip down the M1 to visit Peter’s Fish Market in Main Beach.

 “You choose your fish, they put it in a plastic bag and you tell them how you want it cooked,” McGivern says.
 “Normally there’s lots of people there.
 I worked out you’ve got to go there at 11.30am or at 2.30pm, otherwise there’s a line-up out the door and around the corner.”